onqtam/headjack/docs/why/14_ECONOMICS.md

 prescriptive: dictating necessary action - pay taxes by date X, note why you needed that expense
 proscriptive: saying what NOT to do - don't browse youtube on company computer

+> "Property rights specify which resources can be owned and by whom and how they can be used" - Harris, 2020
+> "A property right is a liberty or a permit to enjoy benefits of wealth - in its broadest sense - while assuming the costs which those benefits entail...
+It will be observed that property rights, unlike wealth or benefits, are not physical objects nor events, but are abstract social relations." - Fisher, 1922
+> "Private property rights always establish a relationship between defined individuals and defined assets, which can be physical goods, ideas or people's own bodies." - Kasper, Streit, & Boettke, 2012

+Property rights are a social contract and that makes them an institution Traits of property rights:
+- transferability/inalienability - your right to life is inalienable - you can't transfer it - related to human rights, we can/should make more inalienable reputation
+- divisibility
+- security of trespassing, exclusion costs
+- credibility of persistence...?
+- clarity of allocation - does everyone know who owns what?